 Do not adjust the steering column or tilt wheel while the vehicle is in motion.
-This could cause a loss of vehicle control.
+Doing so may cause loss of vehicle control resulting in death or personal injury.

-SMARTWHEEL STEERING WHEEL CONTROL SYSTEM
+SMARTWHEELTM STEERING WHEEL CONTROL SYSTEM

-The steering wheel control system offers convenient and safe control of the horn, headlight and marker light flash, cruise control, and wiper functions all from switch panels mounted at your fingertips on the steering wheel.
+The steering wheel control system offers convenient and safe control of the horn, headlight, marker light flash, cruise control, and wiper functions all from switch panels mounted at your fingertips on the steering wheel.